keithbuhler/keithbuhler.github.io/_posts/2017-12-30-the-last-jedi-review-1.md

 In my review, I have three goals.

-First, I want to argue that TLJ is a truly great film.
+First, I want to argue that TLJ is a truly good film.
+I think it's Rian Johnson's best by far, and probably better than Rogue One or Episode VII.

 Second, I want to argue that people are justified in not liking it.
+I get it.
+TLJ is weird and disappointing and destructive.
+It changes things and plays fast and loose with sacred elements of the franchise.

 ![TLJ ratiings](/images/lastjedi5050.png)

-In other words, I want to explain why this movie is so divisive and help each side understand the other.
+In other words, my I want to explain why this movie is so divisive and help each side understand the other.

 Almost half the movie going audience hated the dang thing; and almost half loved it.
 The film is slightly less divisive than Donald Trump, but only slightly.

+To call any movie good, you have to defend a criterion of "goodness".
+What should the film be aiming to do, and does it do it?
+So my third goal is to define, and ultimately defend, the bullseye Johnson was trying to hit.

 <!--more-->